 The recommended base pad for most GL towers of 60-120 ft in height is shown in Figure 4.
-For towers of 140 ft in height the base pad may be larger due to the extra loading created by the large tower, depending on the type of soil present on site.
+For towers of 140-160' in height the base pad may be larger, due to the increased loading of the larger tower, and depending on the type of soil present on site.
 Constructing this pad requires only simple forms and a minimum of steel reinforcing bar.
 In areas where the freeze depth exceeds 18 in, the depth of the pad must be increased to reduce the likelihood of "frost heaving."